 The Girls Refuge is Sydney’s girls-only crisis refuge.
 Established in 1975, it was formerly known as Young People’s Refuge, and is one of the first youth refuges in NSW.

 The Girls Refuge is located in Sydney’s inner west and each year cares for over 200 girls and young women either at the refuge or in the community.
-The refuge has seven beds - six for girls and young women to stay up to three months and one crisis bed for overnight stays.
+The refuge has eight beds for short term stays.
 We also provide support to families and young women who are living independently.

 Girls and young women who stay with us are homeless or at risk of homelessness due to family breakdown, domestic and family violence, trauma, child abuse, disengagement with education, misuse of drugs and alcohol, mental health issues and interaction with the justice system.